 Maryland’s 10-Year Statute of Repose Should Not Shield Condominium and HOA Developers from Liability for Condominium and HOA Construction Defect Claims

-Although no Maryland appellate court has ruled directly on the issue, U.S. District Court has ruled that the Maryland’s 10-Year Statute of Repose (CJ§ 5-108(b)) does not shield condominium developers from liability for Maryland condominium and HOA construction defect claims unless they act solely as contractors performing the construction work.
+Although no Maryland appellate court has ruled directly on the issue, the U.S. District Court for the District of Maryland has ruled that the Maryland’s 10-Year Statute of Repose (CJ§ 5-108(b)) does not shield condominium developers from liability for condominium construction defect claims unless they act solely as contractors performing the construction work.
 See Council of Unit Owners of Milestone Townhouse Condos. v.
 Beazer Homes, LLC, No. GJH-18-1572, 2019 U.S. Dist.
 LEXIS 45914 (D. Md.
 Mar.
 20, 2019) (the “Milestone”).
 Milestone is unreported and non-binding on Maryland courts; however, it may foreshadow how Maryland courts would rule on the issue.

-In Milestone, the U.S. District Court for the District of Maryland addressed whether a condominium developer, Beazer Homes, LLC, was protected from liability under Maryland’s statute of repose.
-The case stemmed from allegations that Beazer failed to install weather-resistant barriers in the condominium project, leading to significant water intrusion and structural damage.
+In Milestone, the Court addressed whether a condominium developer, Beazer Homes, LLC, was protected from liability under Maryland’s statute of repose.
+The case stemmed from allegations that Beazer failed to install weather-resistant barriers on the condominium buildings, leading to significant water intrusion and structural damage.
 The plaintiff, a condominium association, argued that Beazer, the condominium Developer, concealed these defects, preventing timely repairs and legal recourse.

 -